paritytech/parity-bridges-common/docs/polkadot-kusama-bridge-overview.md

 ### Multiple Relayers and Rewards

 Our goal is to incentivize running honest relayers.
-But we have no any relayers sets, so at any time anyone may submit message delivery transaction, hoping that the cost of this transaction will be compensated.
+But we have no relayers sets, so at any time anyone may submit message delivery transaction, hoping that the cost of this transaction will be compensated.
 So what if some message is currently queued and two relayers are submitting two identical message delivery transactions at once?
 Without any special means, the cost of first included transacton will be compensated and the cost of the other one won't.
 A honest,